Skip to content

 Start Notebook

 A new window will open.
-After about a minute, once your runtime has loaded, your Jupyter Instance will appear in this window.
+Once your runtime has loaded, your Jupyter Instance will appear in this window.

 Run the example notebook

-1. A new Jupyter Notebook tab will open, displaying Part_1_Loading_Data.ipynb.
+1. A new Jupyter Notebook tab will open, displaying Part_1_Loading_Data.ipynb, the Introducing Wherobots Notebook.